guilhem/k8ssh/README.md

 # k8ssh

-Connect to kubernetes pod with ssh.
+Connect to kubernetes pod with SSH.
+You can see it as a SSH <-> `kubectl exec` gateway.

 ## Usage